jisooleeworks/blog-site/_posts/2022-07-15-hacker-statistics-simulation-of-data-acquisition.md

 $$

 ## Permutation sampling
-First, I present how to use permutation sampling, borrowing code from [1].
+First, I present use of permutation sampling, borrowing code from [1].
 The below generates 10000 CTR differences between 10000 resampled pairs of the control and experiment groups.

 ```python
 # ctl_df, a dataframe made by extracting control group records from 'both_df'